 - Sign-up for your book talk day (or Mrs. C will assign you one)

-- Complete a book talk preparation sheet to help guide your discussion
+- Complete a book talk preparation in your notebook to help guide your presentation

 - Carefully choose your read-aloud, make sure you find/copy it in advance, and PRACTICE it